TonicAI/tvallogging/README.md

    pip install tvallogging
    ```
 3. [Get a Tonic Validate API key](https://docs.tonic.ai/validate/getting-started-with-tonic-validate/tonic-validate-obtain-sdk-access-token), and set it in your environment as the `TONIC_VALIDATE_API_KEY` environment variable.
-4. Set up a project and a benchmark dataset of questions and reference answers, and the log your RAG system responses to the questions in the benchmark.
+4. Set up a project and a benchmark dataset of questions and reference answers, and the log your RAG application responses to the questions in the benchmark.
 Use the following code snippet to get started.
 Tonic Validate uses LLM assisted evaluation to score your RAG responses, so in addition to assuming you have the `TONIC_VALIDATE_API_KEY` environment variable set to you Tonic Validate API Key, it also assumes you have the `OPENAI_API_KEY` environment variable set so Open AI models can be used to evaluate your RAG responses.
    ```python
    import os
    # to set the environment variables via python